-(b) An assembly for drill and instruction may consist of a single ordered formation of a company, battery, squadron, or detachment, or, when authorized by the Secretary concerned, a series of ordered formations of parts of those organizations.
-However, to have a series of formations credited as an assembly for drill and instruction, all parts of the unit must be included in the series within 90 consecutive days.
+- (b) An assembly for drill and instruction may consist of a single ordered formation of a company, battery, squadron, or detachment, or, when authorized by the Secretary concerned, a series of ordered formations of parts of those organizations.
+However, to have a series of formations credited as an assembly for drill and instruction, all parts of the unit must be included in the series within 90 consecutive days. - (c) The total attendance at the series of formations constituting an assembly shall be counted as the attendance at that assembly for the required period.
+No member may be counted more than once or receive credit for more than one required period of attendance, regardless of the number of formations that he attends during the series constituting the assembly for the required period.

-- (c) The total attendance at the series of formations constituting an assembly shall be counted as the attendance at that assembly for the required period.
-No member may be counted more than once or receive credit for more than one required period of attendance, regardless of the number of formations that he attends during the series constituting the assembly for the required period. - (d) No organization may receive credit for an assembly for drill or indoor target practice unless... - (1) the number of members present equals or exceeds the minimum number prescribed by the President: - (2) the period of military duty or instruction for which a member is credited is at least one and one-half hours; and - (3) the training is of the type prescribed by the Secretary concerned. - (e) An appropriately rated member of the National Guard who performs an aerial flight under competent orders may receive credit for attending drill for the purposes of this section, if the flight prevented him from attending a regularly scheduled drill. - (f) Under regulations to be prescribed by the Secretary of the Army or Secretary of the Air Force, as the case may be, a member of the National Guard may- - (1) without his consent, but with the pay and allowances provided by law; or - (2) with his consent, either with or without pay and allowances;
+- (d) No organization may receive credit for an assembly for drill or indoor target practice unless- - (1) the number of members present equals or exceeds the minimum number prescribed by the President; - (2) the period of military duty or instruction for which a member is credited is at least one and one-half hours; and - (3) the training is of the type prescribed by the Secretary concerned. - (e) An appropriately rated member of the National Guard who performs an aerial flight under competent orders may receive credit for attending drill for the purposes of this section, if the flight prevented him from attending a regularly scheduled drill. - (f)(1)Under regulations to be prescribed by the Secretary of the Army or Secretary of the Air Force, as the case may be, a member of the National Guard may- - (A) without his consent, but with the pay and allowances provided by law; or - (B) with his consent, either with or without pay and allowances;

 be ordered to perform training or other duty in addition to that prescribed under subsection (a).
-Duty without pay shall be considered for all purposes as if it were duty with pay.